vedarthjoshi/journal/content/devlog/Substraction.md

 &nbsp;
 so now that you know why I draw none of these drawings present substraction art (hah) but this is the place I got inspired from if you observe the way curves are drawn they are ment for mehendi design.
 &nbsp;
-All the art you see in these are **utilization of space and ink (IK carbon in this case NERD)** if you learned about **Caligraphy** in School u should know even simple ovel curves seprated by space would still look cool beacuse it utilizes ink and space equally with bit of humaness and creativity of how and where they are put there are whole styles of line art and such, a good example would be how
+All the art you see in these are **utilization of space and ink (IK carbon in this case NERD)** if you learned about **Caligraphy** in School u should know even simple ovel curves seprated by space would still look cool beacuse it utilizes ink and space equally with bit of humaness and creativity of how and where they are put. there are whole styles of line art and such, a good example would be how

 [GREAT ART INSTAGRAM LINK](https://www.instagram.com/ioanapioaru?igsh=bXkwbGhkM2ZzcHBw)
 [OR JUST SEE THE REEL I AM TALKING ABOUT](https://www.instagram.com/reel/DHOQYu5tgWF/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)